ItsTauTvyDas/UUIDSwapper/README.md

 !!!
 NOT FINISHED !!!

 ## Finished features
-- [x] Swap UUIDs or usernames either by original username or UUID (if offline mode, use offline UUIDs)
+- [x] Swap UUIDs and usernames
 - [ ] Use online UUIDs (offline mode only)

 ## Use cases
-- When switching from online to offline server mode (no need to transfer user data if it's a small server), though you will need Velocity proxy for this to work
+- When switching from online to offline server mode (no need to transfer user data if it's a small server, you just specify username or offline UUID and set it to online UUID)
-- Idk, your own purposes
+- Idk, your own purposes, the above one was the reason I made this

 ## TODO
 - [ ] Use online skins (offline mode only)